-- Students in the DNP program MAY NOT complete clinical hours in their workplace unit.
+1. Students in the DNP program MAY NOT complete clinical hours in their

+- workplace unit.
 All clinical experiences and preceptors are subject to approval by clinical course faculty. - 2.
 All clinical practice hours must be satisfactorily completed for a passing grade in a course.
 Unsatisfactory work or incomplete clinical practice hours, as determined by course faculty, will result in a failing grade in that course. - While completing clinical hours each semester please make sure you keep your shifts no longer than 12 hours, with no more than 50 hours completed per week. - 4.
 Students may not complete clinical hours outside of the official semester (e.g., during semester breaks).
-Completing clinical hours specifically to "bank" them for another course is not permitted.
-Each practicum course has specific learning objectives and outcomes that must be met and cannot be completed outside of the specific course. - 5.
+There are times when exceptions can be made if faculty are available outside of the official semester.
+The student must contact the Associate Director of Graduate Programs to request an exception. - Completing clinical hours specifically to "bank" them for another course is not permitted.
+Each practicum course has specific learning objectives and outcomes that must be met and cannot be completed outside of the specific course. - 6.
 Clinical practicum hours and patient information are documented in an electronic database (Medatrax).
-Orientation to the Medatrax occurs prior to the start of the clinical courses.
+Orientation to the Medatrax occurs prior to the start of the clinical courses. - 7.
+When logging clinical time in Medatrax, it is important to know that direct patient care hours are required for board certification.
+The expectation is that you will see multiple patients per hour.
+If you are not seeing patients, you should be reviewing patient's charts/labs/prescription requests and working with your preceptor regarding plans of care for patients who may not be present.
+Your clinical faculty will track the amount of time spent per patient and you may be required to complete more clinical hours to meet the objectives of the course.

-Required Clinical Hours in Specified Patient Populations and Clinical Settings
+Required Clinical Hours in Specified Patient Populations and Clinical Settings groups or settings.

-Course faculty will work with students to identify the number of hours that each course required in specific population groups or settings.
-Course faculty make the final determination of the number of hours required in these specific population groups or settings.
 There may be specific course requirements based on the learning objectives.

+Course faculty will work with students to identify the number of hours that each course requires in specific population groups or settings.
+Course faculty make the final determination of the number of hours required in these specific population